MokahalA/gng5300_a3/README.md

 # 🧴 Skincare Shopping Assistant Chatbot

-An AI-powered skincare product shopping assistant built with **LangGraph** and **Ollama**.
+A skincare product shopping assistant built with **LangGraph** and **Ollama** (powered by the Llama 3.2 model).
 Features semantic search powered by vector embeddings to help customers find products based on their skin concerns.

 Available as both a **Command Line Interface (CLI)** and a **React Web Application**.